SISE-Web-Development-Environments/assignment2-roman-ron-assigment2/README.md

 Added functionality to the game:
 1. slow Motion - If you eat it the monsters move slower.
 (Hourglass)
-2. Adding Medications: If you eat the drawing of the heart - you are added 1 life.
+2. Adding Medications: If you eat the drawing of the medicine - you are added 1 life.